nus-tic4002-AY2122s2/ip/docs/README.md

 # Duke

-# DukeIP
 > A wise man once said "To plan is to organise"

-DukeIP frees your mind of having to remember things you need to do.
+Duke frees your mind of having to remember things you need to do.
 It's,

 - text-based
 - easy to learn